Analyze the Profit and Loss account

 Understand the profit and loss account

-Simply because the need in cash rises with the increase of the turnover while financial resources do not increase.
+Simply because the need for cash rises with the increase in turnover while financial resources do not increase.

 Go further with income statement intermediate balances

-These indicators help to determine if the company is profitable and to understand what are the main factors contributing to the net result (positive or negative).
-Is the company's business is profitable or not ?
-Is she burdened by financial costs or is her net income improved temporarily by an exceptional profit ?This analysis will help you not to get fooled by an "artificial" positive result or to not stop your analysis to a net loss but based on an intrinsically profitable and viable business.
+These indicators help to determine if the company is profitable and to understand what the main factors are contributing to the net result (positive or negative).
+Is the company's business profitable or not?
+Is it burdened by financial costs, or is her net income temporarily improved by an exceptional profit?This analysis will help you not to get fooled by an "artificial" positive result or to stop your analysis based on a net loss but on an intrinsically profitable and viable business.

 Intermediate balance | Calculation | Interpretation |